LancersBucket/plugin-RemoveChatButtons/README.md

 ## Changelog
 See [CHANGELOG.md](./CHANGELOG.md) for details on version history.

+## Special Thanks
+Special thanks to the following people:
+- [@Zacam](https://github.com/Zacam) for their work in a variety of ways for this plugin
+- [@MisansProducts](https://github.com/MisansProducts) for the auto-updater logic

 ## Other Plugins
 Check out my other plugins too!
 - [CallConfirmations](https://github.com/LancersBucket/CallConfirmations)